-April is IBS awareness month and sadly, it’s now estimated that 10-15% of adults in the US suffer from IBS1.
+April is IBS awareness month and sadly, IBS now affects 20% of people in the UK and costs the NHS an estimated £1.2-£2 billion per year1.
 IBS can significantly impact the quality of life of those affected and shockingly, an international survey found that on average, those with IBS would be willing to give up 25% of their remaining life to be free of the condition2.
 Not surprisingly, this is one of the most common reasons why people seek advice from our Nutrition Experts.
-It’s a condition that isn’t always openly discussed; suffers sometimes feel embarrassed to talk about it, but at Optibac Probiotics, we support the open discussion of poop!
+It’s a condition that isn’t always openly discussed; suffers sometimes feel embarrassed to talk about it, but at Optibac, we support the open discussion of poop!
 Let’s now look at some simple diet and lifestyle tips for this common condition:

-We have a number of Nutrition Experts on hand here at Optibac Probiotics, get in touch to discuss your needs.
+We have a number of Nutrition Experts on hand here at Optibac, get in touch to discuss your needs.

 You may also enjoy these other articles: